laggykiller/apngasm-python/README.md

 With this module, you can even create APNG using images inside memory (No need to write them out as file and call apngasm!)

+A similar python module is https://github.com/eight04/pyAPNG , which handles APNG files with python natively and does not support compression.

 For convenience, prebuilt library is packaged with this module, so you need not download apngasm.

 ## Example usage